apache/hudi/website/versioned_docs/version-0.7.0/writing_data.md

    1) Using DataSource, set `OPERATION_OPT_KEY` to `DELETE_OPERATION_OPT_VAL`.
 This will remove all the records in the DataSet being submitted.

-   2) Using DataSource, set `PAYLOAD_CLASS_OPT_KEY` to `"org.apache.hudi.EmptyHoodieRecordPayload"`.
+   2) Using DataSource, set `PAYLOAD_CLASS_OPT_KEY` to `"org.apache.hudi.common.model.EmptyHoodieRecordPayload"`.
 This will remove all the records in the DataSet being submitted.

    3) Using DataSource or DeltaStreamer, add a column named `_hoodie_is_deleted` to DataSet.
 The value of this column must be set to `true` for all the records to be deleted and either `false` or left null for any records which are to be upserted.